Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 > Automatic particle reaping can be disabled by selecting the Update Context, then setting the Reap Particles value to **False**.

-> **Immortal Particles:** Particles with no lifetime will be considered as immortal.
-You can still kill them explicitly by setting their `alive` attribute to `false`.
+> **Immortal Particles:** Particles with no lifetime will are considered immortal.
+You can still cull the particles explicitly by setting their `alive` attribute to `false` but this doesn't kill them.

 #### Angle and Angular Velocity : Angular Integration